diloma7/Calculator-Mini-project/README.md

-# Music-Mini-project
+# Calculator-Mini-project
-Music player created by the use of JavaScript
+Calculator created by the use of JavaScript